News Cornea Associates of Texas

 Top Place to Work In Dallas

-Cornea Associates of Texas has been recognized, for the fourth year in a row, as one of the Top 100 Places to Work by the Dallas Morning News.
-This year Cornea Associates was ranked as the #1 Small Business and Dr. Gelender was recognized as one of the Top 3 CEO's!
+Cornea Associates of Texas has been recognized, for the ninth year in a row, as one of the Top 100 Places to Work by the Dallas Morning News.
+In 2016, Cornea Associates was ranked as the #1 Small Business and Dr. Gelender was recognized as one of the Top 3 CEO's!

 Best Doctors is a peer-review voting process.
 D-Magazine relies on the doctors' expertise to determine who deserves to be on the list, just like a doctor would recommend a patient to a specialist.
 The nomination form asked doctors to cast a vote bearding in mind the following question: which Dallas doctors would you trust with the care of a loved one?
 On it are some of the finest physicians ever to take the Hippocratic oath.
 Proven experts in their specialties and highly respected by their peers.
 "When you have the need, these are the people to see".

-Cornea Associates is proud to have been included in the "Best Ophthalmologist/LASIK" category for 11 years straight.
+Cornea Associates is proud to have been consistently included in the "Best Ophthalmologist/LASIK" category.

 NBC5 Chief Meteorologist David Finfrock has LASIK, walks you through the process